ht-oliver/eds223-env-justice-LA/README.md

 #### Contents

 ```
-EDS223-HW2
+├── data #Folder not present in repository.
+Must be created, and populated with raw data
-├── data - #empty in repository See Data Access for necessary downloads
+         # See Data Access section for further details
-├── eds223-env-justice-LA.Rproj
+├── docs
+│   └── HW2.qmd
 ├── HW2_files
 │   ├── figure-html
 │   │   ├── unnamed-chunk-2-1.png